ceydakoseomur/longwall-cnn-surrogate/README.md

 manuscript).
 The processed dataset needed to run the quick test and retrain the model (`MasterData_S1_v7.mat`) is included directly in this repository.

-## Citation

-If you use this code, please cite:

-> Köseömür, A.C., Yardımcı, A.G.
-Trained Surrogate Models for Prediction of Longwall
-> Stress Field Through Convolutional Neural Networks. *Computers & Geosciences*
-> (under review).
-[DOI to be added upon publication]

 ## Contact

 Ayten Ceyda Köseömür — aceyda@metu.edu.tr